This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-After helpful essential oils like camphor and menthol, name brand chest rubs also contain things like petrolatum, turpentine oil, methylparaben…
+Although they do contain helpful essential oils like camphor, name brand chest rubs also contain toxins and endocrine disruptors like petrolatum, turpentine oil, methylparaben…

-Anything you put on your skin gets absorbed into your bloodstream, so it is smart to choose the most non-toxic skin products you can.
-Or better yet, make your skin care products from non-toxic or edible ingredients you can feel really good about, particularly when you use them on your children.
+Anything you put on your skin gets absorbed into your bloodstream, so it is smart to choose the least toxic skin products you can.
+Or better yet, make your own skin care products from non-toxic or edible ingredients you can feel really good about, particularly when you use them on your children.

-This recipe not only loosens chest congestion and eases cough, but it also works great on sore muscles, and can help relieve tension headaches and migraines!
-It also makes a great gift.
+This recipe not only loosens chest congestion and eases cough as well as the store-bought version, but it also works great on sore muscles, and can help relieve tension headaches and migraines, too!
+It also makes a great DIY gift.

 Really.
 It works exceptionally well.
 I don’t know why.

 Try These Other Remedies…